beaufour/dotemacs/README.md

 * `git status` can be shown with _C-c C-g_

-* spotlight search for a filename can be done with _C-c C-f_
+* spotlight search for a filename can be done with _C-c C-o_

 * it detects executable files and automatically sets _x_ bit